algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ##### Setup phase

-The setup phase is, as its name suggest a moment where the players is able to setup his towers.
+The setup phase is, as its name suggest a moment where the players are able to setup their towers.
 At the start of the phase the players will see their mana refilled and will have 5 more cards in their hand.
-At this moment the players will have to think about how to use their mana to place towers on the grid, (e.g: the players has an archer tower and a crossbow tower, they cost 2 and 3 respectively but the players only has 4 mana, they need to choose which tower they will place or use none of them).
+At this moment the players will have to think about how to use their mana to place towers on the grid, (e.g: the players have an archer tower and a crossbow tower, they cost 2 and 3 respectively but the players only have 4 mana, they need to choose which tower they will place or use none of them).
 Something to note is that during this phase, the view automatically transform to an aerial view.

-When the players has finished his preparations they can push the button "new wave" and the battle phase starts, making the camera come back to an isometric view.
+When the players have finished their preparations they can push the button "new wave" and the battle phase starts, making the camera come back to an isometric view.

-At the end of the phase the players keep his cards, however, they can hold until 20 cards maximum, if the players has their hand full, new cards directly go to the discard pile, to avoid the players to be stuck, they can send directly card in his hand to the discard pile for free.
+At the end of the phase the players keep their cards, however, they can hold until 20 cards maximum, if the players have their hand full, new cards directly go to the discard pile, to avoid the players to be stuck, they can send directly card in their hand to the discard pile for free.

 Finally if the players's deck is empty, their discard pile is shuffled and put back in the pile.